What I'm working on.

 Three-tier Temporal signal architecture

 Tier 1 executes autonomously.
-Tier 2 completes and queues for async director review — the graph keeps moving.
+Tier 2 completes and queues for async director review, so the graph keeps moving.
 Tier 3 sends a Temporal signal and genuinely pauses execution until the director responds.
-Not a flag, not a poll — a durable workflow wait state.
+Not a flag, not a poll, but a durable workflow wait state.
 The alternative was all-or-nothing blocking, which would stall the entire graph on every consequential step.

 Algorithms